Frequently Asked Questions

 Which laws or regulations pertain to web accessibility?

 There are several federal, state, and University regulations which pertain to web accessibility.
-See the Web Accessibility Regulations page for more information.
+See the IT Accessibility Regulations page for more information.

 What is Section 508 and how does it apply to me?